Meet strict HIPAA data security compliance standards with GateKeeper Enterprise.

 Health professionals use computers for short intervals, moving frequently, and using multiple workstations.
 GateKeeper maximizes the safety and efficiency of the working environment by giving caregivers more secure and faster access to workstations and websites.
 By providing a wireless access key to each user, GateKeeper simplifies the login processes, eliminating complex passwords, saving time, and maintaining strict HIPAA information security standards.

-Enforce auto-lock policy for unattended computers, mitigating internal risks with strict HIPAA data security standards.
+Auto-lock unattended computers, mitigating internal risks with strict HIPAA data security standards.

 SIMPLIFY SHARED CREDENTIALS